1. Is the Coastal Ride a good choice for new riders?

 Access to Ride with GPS Premium Membership features such as voice commands and GPS downloads

-Rest Stops with a Variety of Snack & Beverages
+Rest Stops with a Variety of Snacks & Beverages

 Clearly Marked Routes